 Looking for Firewood in Northern Illinois?

-Now that you know what a cord of firewood is, the next step is to order the right amount of wood for you!
+Now that you know how much firewood is in a cord, the next step is to order the right amount of wood for you!
 But, of course, it doesn’t matter how much you get if the wood is low quality.

-At Lumberjacks, we sell high-quality kiln-dried firewood to take your fires to the next level.
-The wood comes with a moisture content of below 20%, making it incredibly easy to ignite for brighter, longer and cleaner burns.
+At Lumberjacks, we sell high-quality kiln-dried firewood with a moisture content below 20%.
+This means it’s incredibly easy to ignite for brighter, longer, and cleaner burns.
 It is also 100% free of insects and mold!

-If you’re interested, please give us a call at 815-337-1451 or stop by our farm in Woodstock, IL, to view our inventory.
+If you’re interested, please call us at 815-337-1451 or stop by our farm in Woodstock, IL, to view our inventory.
 You can also view our complete guide to kiln-dried firewood to learn more.